framed-data/overseer/doc/guide/Harnesses.md

         (throw ex))))) ; Re-propagate to Overseer for default behavior (or not)
 ```

-After defining a harness, in the `job-handlers` map one specifies
+After defining a harness, in the `job-handlers` map one calls `overseer.api/harness` with your handler and harness functions:

 ```clj
 {:my-job (overseer.api/harness my-job/run my-harness)}